dwyl/phase-three/README.md

 that enrich lives.

-We _very much_ want to hear your thoughts on this s o if you have _time_
+We _very much_ want to hear your thoughts on this so if you have _time_
 _please_ read and _comment_ on the
 [issues](https://github.com/dwyl/phase-three/issues)